Brand

 Moving towards a post-Covid world, it seems clear that marketers will need to re-calibrate and re-think what their brand stands for.
 This thinking must consider distribution channels, their products and how they communicate with consumers bruised by many months of this pandemic and listening carefully and strategically to how consumers feel has never been more important.

-If you’d like to talk about the challenges your brand is facing post-Covid, why don’t you call me, Ted Nation at 416-588-4958 x245 or send me an email at tnation@yieldbranding.com
+If you’d like to talk about the challenges your brand is facing post-Covid, why don’t you call us at 416-716-4832 or send us an email at info@yieldbranding.com